co3ndev/codeplace-editor/README.md

 | **Git Integration** | Built-in Source Control Management via Git. |
 | **LSP Support** | Language Server Protocol support for intelligent code completion, errors, and warnings.
 Note: you must provide the path to the LSP server for each language. |

+For a more detailed breakdown of what CodePlace can do, see [FEATURES.md](FEATURES.md).

 ---

 ## Supported Languages